rwblickhan/astro-rwblickhan.org/src/content/newsletters/and-another-thing.md

 > from tribe and fire.
 Only these brief moments of exchange.
 > What if they are the true dwelling of the holy, these
 > fleeting temples we make together when we say, “Here,
 > have my seat,” “Go ahead — you first,” “I like your hat.”

 - Danusha Laméris

-(The source seems to be [here](https://voxpopulisphere.com/2019/08/11/danusha-lameris-small-kindnesses/); I have no permission to reprint it but in times like this I'm not sure anyone would mind.)
+(The source seems to be [this website](https://voxpopulisphere.com/2019/08/11/danusha-lameris-small-kindnesses/); I have no permission to reprint it but in times like this I'm not sure anyone would mind.)

 "Don't die," we are saying.
 Beautiful.